 The determination on the part of IFIs, companies and their host governments to believe that good governance can be crafted in project time is in turn related to the realpolitik of the sector.
 This realpolitik is driven by an intense pressure to continue, indeed expand, investment in extractive industry.
 Thus, while the multilaterals, the industry and others may acknowledge in print that 'governance matters', actions speak louder than publications - and the actions reveal a different story.
-We comment on the industries' actions in the next section - here we focus on those of the IFIs and thus (by implication) of host governments who sit on IFI boards.
+We comment on the industries' actions in the next section; here we focus on those of the IFIs and thus (by implication) of host governments who sit on IFI boards.

 IFI practice suggests that investment is proceeding apace.
 In the Inter-American Development Bank the private sector development group is on the ascendant.
-The World Bank Group has continued to support programmes that reform investment and mining codes, ease profit repatriation, reduce and fix tax and royalty rates, and support basic geological surveying in order to generate more base data, on the basis of which companies can make decisions as to where to invest in more detailed exploration (Bury, 2005; Campbell, 2003, p.
-4; Hilson and Yakovleva, 2007).
-Meanwhile, MIGA is involved in large-scale mining investments (Szablowski, 2002), and the IFC already has investments in several very large mines.
-One of these, the already mentioned Yanacocha in Peru, is said to be among the most profitable investments in the entire IFC portfolio.
-Moreover, some of this investment growth occurs in contexts where the Banks' own governance-sensitive analysis would suggest it should not, leading Pegg (2006, p.: 382) to conclude that 'the [World] Bank has refused to make good governance criteria a precondition for its involvement in the mining sector'.
-The relatively guarded response of the Bank's Management to the guite critical findings of the Extractive Industries Review appears to confirm this view, and suggests little proclivity to slow down investment in extractive industry or increase ex ante conditions (Pegg, 2006).
-In interviews, IFI staff working in the sector will argue, almost mantra-like, that even if in-country governance conditions are not ideal, it is better for the bank in question to be involved in extractive industry investment, because from the inside they will be able to make things better.
+The World Bank Group has continued to support programmes that reform investment and mining codes, ease profit repatriation, reduce and fix tax and royalty rates, and support basic geological surveying in order to generate more base data on the basis of which companies can make decisions as to where to invest in more detailed exploration (Bury, 2005; Campbell, 2003: 4; Hilson and Yakovleva, 2007).
+Meanwhile MIGA (the Multilateral Investment Guarantee Agency) is involved in large-scale mining investments (Szablowski, 2002), and the IFC (the International Finance Corporation) already has investments in several very large mines.
+One of these, the Yanacocha mine in Peru, mentioned above, is said to be among the most profitable investments in the entire IFC portfolio.
+Moreover, some of this investment growth occurs in contexts where the Bank's own governancesensitive analysis would suggest it should not, leading Pegg (2006: 382) to conclude that 'the [World] Bank has refused to make good governance criteria a precondition for its involvement in the mining sector'.
+The relatively guarded response of the Bank's Management to the quite critical findings of the Extractive Industries Review appears to confirm this view (World Bank, 2004, 2005), and suggests little proclivity to slow-down investment in extractive industry or demand increased ex ante conditions before disbursement (Pegg, 2006).
+In interviews, IFI staff working in the sector will argue, almost mantra-like, that even if in-country governance conditions are not ideal, it is better for the bank in question to be involved in extractive industry investment because from the inside they will be able to make things better.

 Campbell (2003, 2006, 2008) takes this critique further still and argues that the ways in which the Bank Group has supported mining actually undermine state capacity and weaken potential links between mining and development.
-Reforms, she says, have been designed merely to increase investment, and have paid scant attention to themes such as regional development, mining-agriculture linkages, environmental protection or social impacts:
+Reforms, she says, have been designed merely to increase investment, and have paid scant attention to themes such as regional development, mining- agriculture linkages, environmental protection or social impacts: 'reforms have had the effect of reducing institutional capacity, constraining policy options, as well as driving down norms and standards in areas of critical importance for social and economic development, and the protection of the environment' (Campbell, 2008: 3).
+In short, reforms have weakened the ability of African states to perform precisely those management, monitoring and surveillance roles that elsewhere the Bank suggests are essential (Weber-Fahr, 2002).